Guide to Deep Tech in CEE: Startups, Trends, and Opportunities

 Artificial intelligence (AI), life sciences, agriculture, aerospace, chemistry, industry, and clean energy are the key spheres of deep tech startups.
 Deep tech hardly ever exists in isolation.
 At its essence, it is a game-changer, and, therefore, aerospace technologies could be used to track crop conditions, or AI development could be directed toward creating clean energy or tracking a patient.

-Deep tech differs in certain respects from shallow tech and other types of startups.
-Deep tech startups tend to have a board of advisors with CTOs, not just CEOs, because technology is the foundation of the entire business.
-They will frequently hold patents or other IP, and they will have spent years in a lab or other testing of the research before attempting to bring the technology to market.
+Deep tech is different in a number of ways compared to shallow tech and other startups.
+The startups that are deep tech are likely to have a board of advisors that includes CTOs rather than CEOs as the basis of the whole business is technology.
+They will often be the holder of patents or other IP, and they will have years in a lab or other research testing before trying to establish the technology to the market.

-The upside is that by the time they reach the market, it is difficult for competitors to duplicate what they have done.
-They will redefine the rules and render other businesses obsolete.
-Imagine a fintech with a blockchain that makes its clients infinitely safer and enables them to bank on their phone, globally, and with low overheads.
-They can disrupt the old business model of uncompetitive local banks with sluggish bureaucracy and high charges, which are increasing in number today.
+The advantage is that by the time they are entering the market, other competitors can hardly replicate what they have done.
+They will reinvent the regulations and make the other businesses outdated.
+Take a hypothetical fintech, a blockchain that makes its clients infinitely secure, and allows them to bank on their phone, everywhere in the world and with low overheads.
+They are also able to destroy the old business model of the uncompetitive local banks that are characterized by slow bureaucracy and high charges that are on the rise today.

 Where’s It Headed?

-Deep tech startups such as AI, advanced materials, blockchain, biotechnology, robotics, drones, photonics, and quantum computing are increasingly transitioning to the market faster through early innovations.
-It is a new industrial revolution, with new platform technologies and infrastructures driving immense transformation in our ways of living and working.
-Once you consider how the last generation of new platform-based technologies, such as the internet, mobile technologies, PC, and silicon chips, changed things, you start to realize how much deep tech can change vast industries, how the world issue,s such as global warming, disease, feeding a growing world population, and managing ageing populations are solved or reduced.
+The deep tech startups, including AI, advanced materials, blockchain, biotechnology, robotics, drones, photonics, and quantum computing, are increasingly moving to the market sooner with the help of initial innovations.
+It is a new industrial revolution, where new platform technologies and infrastructures are creating colossal change in our lifestyles and modes of work.
+After you think about the way the previous generation of new technologies of platform, like the internet, mobile technologies, PC, and even silicon chips transformed the world, you begin to think how much deep tech can transform the entire vast industries, how the world problems like global warming, disease, feeding a growing world population, and managing ageing populations is solved or diminished.

 The test and prototype phases are more readily available and faster than ever before, thanks to technologies such as 3D printing, DNA sequencing, and computer-aided design.
 In some sectors, the further these deep tech platforms develop, the more possibilities they have and the faster they will be deployed in the market.